Criminal Defense Attorney Atlanta, GA

 There is no say exactly how long this part may take; in some cases the evidence is so clear it takes a short time for a jury to make a final decision or verdict.
 In other cases it can take days.

 This is not something that you will want to go through alone.
-No matter your charge, be sure to speak with a courtroom experienced criminal defense attorney Atlanta, GA relies on at Andrew R. Lynch, P.C. that understands how a trial works, and will be able to fight for you while you go through it.
+No matter your charge, be sure to speak with a courtroom experienced criminal defense attorney Atlanta, GA relies on at The Lynch Law Group that understands how a trial works, and will be able to fight for you while you go through it.